âœĻ

 Mark the tracker

 Use a sticker, checkmark, or color to mark dry nights.
-Leave wet nights blank or use a different symbol.
+Leave wet nights blank.

 3